Essential Issues of the Chilean Legal System

 4.2.
 Decree or Delegated Laws (Decreto con Fuerza de Ley or D.F.L.)

-An Institutional Act (“Ley Orgánica Constitucional”) is a separate law, as its name indicates, since it supplements the Constitution, without modifying the constitutional text.
-In fact, it offers a separate complement to the Constitution, by detailing a matter which the Constitution dealt with only generically.
+An Institutional Act (“Ley Orgánica Constitucional”) is a separate law, as its name indicates, since it supplements the Constitution without modifying the constitutional text.
+In fact, it offers a separate complement to the Constitution by detailing a matter which the Constitution dealt with only generically.

 4.3.
 Amendments to the Constitution

-Amendments to the Constitution consist of changes to the constitutional text, of a large or small scope, making additions, deletions, or even alterations.
-The Constitution may be amended on the proposal of one of the members of the Chamber of Deputies or of the Senate, or the President of the Republic, depending of the matter.
+The Constitution may be amended on the proposal of any members of the Chamber of Deputies or of the Senate or the President of the Republic, depending on the matter.
 Such amendments must respect certain fundamental principles: direct, secret, universal, and periodic vote; individual rights and guarantees; and separation of powers.
-Approval requires two readings in each House of the National Congress, with three-fifths or two-thirds of the votes of the respective members.

 4.3.1.
 Regarding the Criminal Procedure Reform in Chile